flanagansteve/Riggle/readme.md

 You must have py-solc installed to use this.
 Run "pip install py-solc" to get it.
 Riggle was designed and tested to run on python3, but I haven't tested it on python2 so don't be afraid to try your luck there.

 To use Riggle, download this repository, and write up a contract in Solidity.
 When you're ready to test and deploy your contract, run the Python program solidityToDeployable.py from the Riggle folder.
+On Linux or osx:

+$ python riggle/solidityToDeployable.py

-The program will prompt you for the location of your contract and ideally write some deployable web3 text to your project directory.
-You can then copy and paste this deployable text into a geth console to interact with your contract, provided the account you asked Riggle to deploy is unlocked.
+The program will prompt you for the location of your contract and write some deployable web3 text to deployable_contractname.txt in your project directory.
+You can then copy and paste this deployable text into a geth console to interact with your contract, provided the account you asked Riggle to deploy from is unlocked and funded.

 Coming soon: